tumenbaevaj/chitai-gorod-diploma/README.md

 ## Test Execution Video

-An example of the **Catalog should open successfully** UI test execution in Selenoid:
+An example of the **Catalog should open successfully** test execution in Selenoid:

 [Watch test video](media/test-execution.mp4)